JAORMX/deet.blog/content/posts/day-7-deet-s-1st-day-out.md

 ### The park worked!

-Even if the new environment was intimidating, it was good idea to bring her outside.
+Even if the new environment was intimidating, it was a good idea to bring her outside.
 She was very curious but calm.

 {{< figure src="/images/20200710_194323.jpg" >}}

-Interesting thing was that she found a safe spot also from the park.
-She sat down near to the pushes and returned back to the same place always, is something got her too nervous.
+An interesting thing was that she found a safe spot also in the park.
+She sat down near the bushes and returned back to the same place if something got her too nervous, as always.

 {{< figure src="/images/img_20200710_202754.jpg" caption="Deet's safe spot at the park">}}

 Other than that all went very well.
-First she mostly sat and observed what is happening around.
+First, she mostly sat and observed what was happening around.
 But later, she also started to get interested in walking.

 We gave her a bone to relax and enjoy her time at the park.